-We collected all of our most popular and helpful reference sheets on one page.
-We have included Cheat Sheets on
+A collection of our most popular and helpful reference “cheat” sheets including:

 Please feel free to download, print, and share with your colleagues and community.

 A one-page cheat sheet that summarizes screening, risk status, and diagnostic criteria for diabetes.
 Great for your office and as a study tool.